databrickslabs/partner-connect-api/OnboardingDoc.md

 **Image 2**

-3. The user clicks &#39;Next&#39; in the screen above, and Databricks provisions a Service Principal, PAT, and SQL Endpoint.
+3. The user clicks &#39;Next&#39; in the screen above, and Databricks provisions a Service Principal, PAT, and SQL Warehouse.
 Clusters can also be provisioned if needed, and users can set destination location under &#39;advanced options&#39;.

 ![](img/image3.png)